elainehoml/elainehoml/README.md

 ### About me

-I'm a biomedical engineer working towards my [PhD in biomedical imaging](https://www.southampton.ac.uk/engineering/postgraduate/research_students/emlh1n13.page) at the University of Southampton.
+I'm a research software engineer working on microscopy images.

-My project aims to improve image-based biomedical research and clinical decision-making with [3D X-ray Histology](https://www.southampton.ac.uk/muvis/xrh/index.page).
-I develop bioimage analysis workflows for correlative X-ray micro-computed tomography and whole slide images.

 ### Some things I've worked on